 Take note: THIS IS NOT what an artist bio is!

 So, Where Do I Start?

 Research as many artist biographies as you have to.
 This will help you build a concrete idea of how long your own bio should be, how to structure it, and so on…

-It’s also worth mentioning that the structure, length and content of most artist bios differ depending on what medium they’re being published on.
-Most often, this will be official websites, social media and streaming platforms.
+It’s also worth mentioning that the structure, length, and content of most artist bios differ depending on what medium they’re being published on.
+Most often, this will be official websites, social media, and streaming services.

 Find inspiration from the bios of any famous artists that have influenced you.
 This should give you an accurate idea of how to structure your bio.
 Your audience will also feel more comfortable reading content they’re familiar with.

 The content of an artist biography is going to differ significantly for a classical artist, as opposed to that of a singer-songwriter.
 Many artists forget who their audience is and don’t appropriately cater to their needs.
 Unfortunately, many have distanced themselves from the huge pockets of interest just waiting to discover their next favourite artist!

 We’d encourage you not to rely too much on overused ‘one size fits all’ artist and band bio generators found on the web.
 You’ll end up with a generic biography that looks like everyone else’s, and possibly undersell yourself as an artist!